MrCl0wnLab/string-x/README_en.md

 <h4 align="center">Automation Tool for String Manipulation</h4>

 <p align="center">
-Modular automation tool developed to assist analysts in OSINT, pentesting, and data analysis through dynamic string manipulation in Linux command lines.
-Template-based system with parallel processing and extensible modules.
+String-X (strx) is a modular automation tool developed for Infosec professionals and hacking enthusiasts.
+Specialized in dynamic string manipulation in Linux environments.

+With modular architecture, it offers advanced features for OSINT, pentest, and data analysis, including parallel processing, specialized extraction modules, collection and integration with external APIs.
+Template-based system with more than 25 integrated functions.
 </p>

 <p align="center">